 It all started when Hof was just 17.
 He developed a somewhat interesting hobby: hanging out in ice water.
 He quickly realized he could control his breath in such a way that allowed him to overcome the sensations, which he said brought him closer to his soul.
 And thus, the Wim Hof Method was born.

 "The cold," Hof says, "is undeniably a great force.
 It's merciless but righteous."

-Beyond that, "cold therapy," or cryotherapy, is known to help reduce inflammation, improve sleep, ease pain, and alleviate anxiety and depression.
+Beyond that, "cold therapy," or cryotherapy, is known to help reduce inflammation1, improve sleep2, ease pain3, and alleviate anxiety and depression4.
 And if you don't live near a freezing body of water, a cold shower can have similar effects.
-Some research-backed benefits of cold showers include a boosted immune system, improved mood and alertness, and faster recovery from injury.
+Some research-backed benefits of cold showers include a boosted immune system5, improved mood and alertness6, and faster recovery from injury7.

 How to give it a try.